50 Notable alumni of

 -

-Angelo Maria Codevilla was an Italian-American professor of international relations at what is now the Pardee School of Global Studies at Boston University.
-He served as a U.S. Navy officer, a foreign service officer, and professional staff member of the Select Committee on Intelligence of the United States Senate.
+Angelo Maria Codevilla was an American professor of international relations at what is now the Pardee School of Global Studies at Boston University.
+He served as a United States Navy officer, a foreign service officer, and professional staff member of the Select Committee on Intelligence of the United States Senate.
 Codevilla's books and articles range from French and Italian politics to the thoughts of Machiavelli and Montesquieu to arms control, war, the technology of ballistic missile defenses, and a broad range of international topics.
 Articles by Codevilla have appeared in Commentary, Foreign Affairs, National Review, and The New Republic.
 His op-eds have appeared in The New York Times, The Wall Street Journal, The American Spectator and The Washington Post.
 He has also been published in Political Science Reviewer, Intercollegiate Review, and Politica.

 -